apache/druid/docs/querying/sql-functions.md

 **Function type:** [Window](sql-window-functions.md#window-function-reference)

-Returns the value evaluated at the row that precedes the current row by the offset number within the window. `offset` defaults to 1 if not provided.
+If you do not supply an `offset`, returns the value evaluated at the row preeeding the current row.
+Specify an offset number `n` to return the value evaluated at `n` rows preceding the current one.

 ## LAST_VALUE